ixc/python-edtf/README.md

 * `.is_approximate (~)`
 * `.is_uncertain_and_approximate (%)`

 These properties represent whether the any part of the date object is uncertain, approximate, or uncertain and approximate.
 For ranges, the properties are true if any part of the range (lower or upper section) is qualified as such.
-A date is not necessarily uncertain and approximate if it is separately both uncertain and approximate - it must have the "%" qualifier to be considered uncertain and aproximate.
+A date is not necessarily uncertain and approximate if it is separately both uncertain and approximate - it must have the "%" qualifier to be considered uncertain and approximate.

 ```python
 >>> parse_edtf("2006-06-11")